-Planning for differentiated delivery of Step into the NHS
+Planning for differenfiafed delivery of Sfep info fre NHS

-Suitable for pupils in years 3 and 4, SEN students and lower ability students in years 5 and 6
+Suitable for pupils in Years 3 and 4, SEN students and lower ability students in Years 5 and 6

 Activity Resources Delivery Learning objectives Who am I?
-A self portrait activity Who am I? worksheet 'Like me' or 'Not like me' worksheet PPT Part 1 In preparation, the teacher completes the Who am I? worksheet.
+A self portrait activity Who am I? worksheet "Like me" or "Not like me" worksheet PPT Part 1 In preparation, the teacher completes the Who am I? worksheet.
 Explain to the class that the purpose of this activity is to get them thinking about who they are.
 Talk through your completed worksheet.
-Then encourage pupils to complete their own.
+Then encourage children to complete their own.
 They can use a combination of pictures and words.
 Adjust the balance according to pupil ability.
-To support and prompt them further, you can share some of the personal traits listed on the 'Like me' or 'Not like me' worksheet.
+To support and prompt them further, you can share some of the personal traits listed on the "Like me" or not "Like me" worksheet.
 Discussion: What do they think they might want to do when they grow up and why?
-Pupils: are able to describe themselves can talk positively about what they might like to do

-Activity Resources Delivery Learning objectives People in my community Ask pupils to draw a quick picture of someone in the community that helps them.
+Pupils: are able to describe themselves. can talk positively about what they might like to do.
+People in my community Ask children to draw a quick picture of someone in the community that helps them.
 What job do they do?
 Discussion: What have they drawn?
 Can anyone do that job?
-Pupils: understand people help us in different ways know there is no such thing as a man's or woman's job Introducing the National Health Service (NHS) • Timeline • PPT Extension 1 Explain that the NHS has been helping people since 1948.
+Pupils: understand people help us in different ways. know there is no such thing as a man's or woman's job.
+Introducing the National Health Service (NHS) • Timeline • PPT Part 2 Explain that the NHS has been helping people since 1948.
 Using the timeline, can they find the following answers?
-What does the NHS stand for?
-When was it set up?
-Why was it set up?
-How many patients does it see?
-How many different jobs are there in the NHS?
+1. What does the NHS stand for?
+2. When was it set-up?
+3. Why was it set-up?
+4. How many patients does it see?
+5. How many different jobs are there in the NHS?
 This exercise can be delivered as an individual or a mixed ability group activity.
 Question: What jobs can they think of in the NHS?
 Encourage them to think about their own or family members' experiences.
-Do pupils think of many answers beyond doctor and nurse?
-Pupils: • know about the NHS

-Activity Resources Delivery Learning objectives Myth busting quiz about the NHS • 'Did you really know?' quiz in PPT Part 1 Use the quiz to dispel any misconceptions such as: the NHS is simply made up of doctors and nurses men can't be midwives or nurses women can't be surgeons, etc The quiz is multiple choice making it fun and accessible.
-Pupils: understand there are a wide range of jobs in the NHS know there is no such thing as a man's or woman's job Introduce the Step into the NHS competition • Short film about the competition Explain that the class will be exploring a wide range of jobs in the NHS and, then, taking part in an exciting competition to say thank you to the NHS.
+Do the children think of many answers beyond doctor and nurse?
+Pupils: • know about the NHS Myth busting quiz about the NHS • Did you really know? quiz in PPT Part 1 Use the quiz to dispel any misconceptions such as: the NHS is simply made-up of doctors and nurses. men can't be midwives or nurses. women can't be s urgeons, etc. The quiz is multiple choice making it fun and accessible.
+Pupils: understand there are a wide range of jobs in the NHS. know there is no such thing as a man's or woman's job.
+Introduce the Step into the NHS competition • Short film about the competition Explain that the class will be exploring a wide range of jobs in the NHS and, then, taking part in an exciting competition to say thank you to the NHS.
 Play the film.
-Pupils: • understand the aims of the competition My community • Vibrant community scene from PPT Part 2 Explain to pupils that you are going to show them a scene taken from a local community.
-Ask them to look carefully at the picture.
-Question: How many different jobs can they think of?
-Capture a range of responses.
-Prompt if necessary.
-For example, who works in our school?
-Who might work in a bank?
-What sort of work might they do?
-Does anyone else work with a dentist?
-What different jobs do they see people doing in a supermarket?
-Question: From the jobs they have come up with, how many could they do for the NHS?
-They might be surprised to hear that they can do most, if not all of them, for the NHS!
-Pupils:are able to identify and describe some of the jobs in the communityknow about a wide range of jobs in the NHS
+Pupils:understand the aims of the competition.